-All staff are aware that any items that have capability for use of the Internet or the creation of digital images (including mobile phones) must be used by children under appropriate supervision and in accordance with the school's Acceptable Use Policy.
-If any such item that belongs to a member of staff is brought onto the school site, it is the responsibility of that staff member to ensure that these items contain nothing of an inappropriate nature and that they are used in line with school's Acceptable Use Policy.
+All staff are aware that any items that have capability for use of the Internet or the creation of digital images (including mobile phones) must be used by children under appropriate supervision and in accordance with the school's acceptable use policy.
+If any such item that belongs to a member of staff is brought onto the school, it is the responsibility of that staff member to ensure that these items contain nothing of an inappropriate nature and that they are used in line with school Acceptable User Policy (AUP).

-Children are not permitted to directly access items that do not belong to the school without appropriate risk assessments and permission being sought.
-Details are in the Acceptable Use Policy.
+Children are not permitted to directly access items that do not belong to the school, without appropriate risk assessments and permission being sought.

-If there is any suspicion that any multimedia device or computer contains any images or content of an inappropriate nature it will be locked, secured and, the Head Teacher or DSL will be informed immediately and the steps laid out in this guidance and guidance for the sharing of naked images and or When to call the police-guidance for school/colleges and colleges may be applied.
+If there is any suspicion that any multimedia device or computer contains any images or content of an inappropriate nature it will be locked, secured and, the Head Teacher or DSL will be informed immediately and the steps laid out in this guidance and guidance for the sharing of naked images and or When to call the police- guidance for school/colleges and colleges may be applied.